Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Kingston upon Thames and are not the council.
 About us

-The Licensing Sub-Committee of Kingston upon Thames Council met on Thursday 23 April 2026 to consider the renewal of a sex establishment licence for Stir 777.
-The committee granted the renewal of the licence but reduced the required number of door supervisors from four to three.
+The Licensing Sub-Committee of Kingston upon Thames Council met on Thursday 23 April 2026 to consider the renewal of a sex establishment licence for Stir 777, located at 48 High Street, Kingston upon Thames.
+The committee granted the renewal of the licence and approved an amendment to reduce the number of required door supervisors from four to three.

 Renewal of Sex Establishment Licence for Stir 777

-The Licensing Sub-Committee considered the application for the renewal of the sex establishment licence for Stir 777, located at 48 High Street, Kingston upon Thames, KT1 1HN.
-The application also sought to amend condition 45 of the licence, reducing the minimum number of SIA registered door supervisors required on the premises during opening hours from four to three.
+The Licensing Sub-Committee considered the application for the renewal of the sex establishment licence for Stir 777, located at 48 High Street, Kingston upon Thames, KT1 1HM.
+The application also sought to amend condition 45 of the licence, reducing the minimum number of SIA registered door supervisors from four to three.
 This amendment had been agreed with the Metropolitan Police prior to the application being submitted.

-The committee considered the objection received, the applicant's response, and the relevant legislation, including Schedule 3 of the Local Government (Miscellaneous Provisions) Act 1982 and the Council's Policy on the Licensing of Sex Establishments.
+The Licensing Sub-Committee, chaired by Councillor Liz Green, with Councillor James Giles and Councillor Andrew Sillett also in attendance, considered the application in line with Schedule 3 of the Local Government (Miscellaneous Provisions) Act 19822 and the Council's Policy on the Licensing of Sex Establishments.

 Attendees